Infective endocarditis occurs when bacteria enter the bloodstream and travel to and attach to previously injured heart valves.

 People who inject illicit drugs are at high risk of endocarditis because they are likely to inject bacteria directly into their bloodstream through dirty needles, syringes, or drug solutions.

 People who have a replacement heart valve are also at high risk.
 For them, the risk of infective endocarditis is greatest during the first year after heart valve surgery.
 After the first year, the risk decreases but remains slightly higher than normal.
-For unknown reasons, the risk is always greater with a replacement aortic valve than with a replacement mitral valve and with a mechanical valve rather than with a valve made from an animal.

 Other risk factors for infective endocarditis are